 The REVS protocol allows a flexible replication of all servers involved in the election process.
-With the introduction of Ballot Distributors we separated every logical function into a different server, leading to a modular system.
-To prevent double voting by the voters the number of required signatures to make a ballot valid, t, must be greater than N/2, where N is the number of Administrators.
+With the introduction of Ballot Distributors we separated every logical function into a different server, leading to a more modular system than EVOX.
+The only restriction made is to the number of required signatures to make a ballot valid, t, which must be greater than n/2, where n is the number of Administrators.

-From the voters' point of view, the REVS protocol is divided in three steps (see Figure 3, detailed messages in Figure 4):
+From the voters' point of view, the REVS protocol is divided in three steps (see Figure 2, detailed messages in Figure 3):

-1. Ballot distribution: The voter contacts a Ballot Distributor to get a blank ballot for a given election.
-The

-Ballot Distributor returns the requested ballot, the election public key and the election's operational configuration, all signed by the Commissioner public key.
+I. Ballot distribution: The voter contacts a Ballot Distributor to get a blank ballot for a given election.
+The Ballot Distributor returns the requested ballot, the election public key and the election's operational configuration, all signed by the election's Commissioner.
 This is done in two phases.
-First, the voter contacts a Ballot Distributor and provides the voter ID to receive the list of elections in which he can participate.
-Then the voter chooses an election and requests a ballot for it from a Ballot Distributor.
+First the voter contacts a Ballot Distributor and provides a voter ID to receive the list of election in which he can participate.
+Then the voter chooses the election and requests a ballot for it from a Ballot Distributor.